 I began taking photos on a university expedition after my graduation in 1988.
-On the plane on the way out to Borneo, I read 'an idiot's pocket guide to 35mm photography', did not really understand too much of it and spent the next three months taking awful photos of proboscis monkeys and other wildlife in Bako National Park.
+On way out to Borneo, I read 'an idiot's pocket guide to 35mm photography', did not really understand too much of it and spent the next three months taking awful photos of proboscis monkeys and other wildlife in Bako National Park.

 Those initial forays were with borrowed equipment: my grandparents' Olympus OM10, a couple of lenses and a rickety matchstick-legged tripod.
-But I was hooked and so saved up to to buy my own camera.
-This turned out to be a Nikon F301 and I have been using Nikons ever since.
+But I was hooked and so saved up to to buy my own camera: a Nikon F301 and I have been using Nikons ever since.

-All my early gear was bought secondhand, and this is still a valid alternative today, and a route I am still happy to go down, especially with lenses.
-My favourite film camera was the FE2 (I had two) and I then moved to F5's when autofocus came along.
-Back in the days of film, I regarded lenses as the most important component with respect to final image quality, so invested more heavily in them than I did in the latest specification camera body.
+All my early gear was bought secondhand, and this remains a valid alternative today.
+My favourite film camera was the Nikon FE2 (I had two).
+Back in the days of film, lenses were the most important component with respect to final image quality, so I invested more heavily in them than I did in the latest specification camera body.

 With the advent of digital technology that dynamic has changed.
-Lenses obviously remain pivotal to image quality, but camera bodies are now equally important as they contain the digital sensor that actually records the image (it does what film used to do, plus a whole lot of additional stuff).
-The frustration now is that as technology moves on, so cameras and sensors etc improve and last year's models quickly become dated and eventually obsolete.
+Lenses obviously remain pivotal to image quality, but camera bodies are now equally important as they contain the digital sensor that actually records the image.
+The frustration now is that as technology moves on, so cameras and sensors etc improve and previous generation models quickly become dated.
 However, I would still advocate considering buying a second hand body, providing it is only one generation behind the state of the art.
 Preceding models are often available for considerable savings and for the money you're able to spend, you may get a specification of camera well above the equivalent priced latest model.